-To minimize the jerking of components in pneumatic feeders during indexing, it may be necessary to install an air pressure control valve.
-In some pneumatic feeder designs, such a control valve is already integrated by the machine supplier; in others an external control valve may have to be installed (see Figure 19).
+To minimize the jerking of components in pneumatic feeders during indexing, it may be necessary to install an air pressure control valve (Figure 17).
+In some pneumatic feeder designs, this control valve is already integrated by the machine supplier; in others, an external control valve may have to be installed.

-Figure 19.
-Pneumatic feeder with integrated air pressure control valve (left) and pneumatic feeder with air pressure control valve installed afterwards (right).
+Figure 17.
+Pneumatic feeder with integrated air pressure control valve (left) and modification made to the pneumatic feeder by installing air pressure control valve (right).

-5.7 Reflow, Solder Wetting and Voids
+5.7 Solder Reflow Profile

-The LUXEON SunPlus HPE emitter is compatible with standard surface-mount and lead-free reflow technologies.
+The LUXEON V emitter is compatible with standard surface-mount and lead-free reflow technologies.
 This greatly simplifies the manufacturing process by eliminating the need for adhesives and epoxies.
 The reflow step itself is the most critical step in the reflow soldering process and occurs when the boards move through the oven and the solder paste melts, forming the solder joints.
 To form good solder joints, the time and temperature profile throughout the reflow process must be well maintained.